bgonzalezbustamante/academic-kickstart/Netlify/content/project/social-sciences-in-repression.md

 [Diego Barría](../../authors/dbarria) (DB), [Elinor Luco](../../authors/eluco) (EL), Diego Letelier (DL), Erika Celsi (EC), Camila Martínez (CM)

 **Funding** <br />
 This research was partially funded by the Universidad de Santiago de Chile under the projects USA1498.37 and USA1498.57.
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+The funder had no role in study design, data collection and analysis, decision to publish, or manuscript preparation.

 **Competing Interests** <br />
 The authors declared no potential conflict of interest with respect to this research.